 - On May 8th, West Greenwich followed suit.
 The resolution there Wednesday mirrored closely the two that were passed prior and resulted in a 4-1 vote in favor, although the Chief of Police suggested that they would uphold the new laws anyway.
 With no place to store confiscated weapons however, it remains to be seen exactly how he plans to confiscate any firearms.

-- Thursday, May 9th, saw the passage of another resolution in the city of Foster.
-In another 4-1 vote, the city council affirmed the passage of a Second Amendment Sanctuary City resolution.
+- Thursday, May 9th, saw the passage of another resolution in the town of Foster.
+In another 4-1 vote, the town council affirmed the passage of a Second Amendment Sanctuary City resolution.

 “I am obviously in support of this.
 In April of last year my son was actually the victim of a shooting… He was shot through the back window in this truck while he was driving.
 He was injured.”She went on to stress the importance of punishing actual lawbreakers instead of lawful gun owners, suggesting that she thought that his attacker would probably only wind up serving 6 months for his crime.

 - Tuesday, May 14th, Richmond passed its own resolution attended in a packed auditorium by hundreds of pro-gun supporters and a significantly lower number of anti-gun opposers.